sassoftware/restaf-demos/README.md

 ## gpt models

-Models used in the development of this library
+Specify the models to use in the configuration object.
+The library was developed using the the following:

 - openai: gpt-4-turbo-preview
+- azureai(eastus2): Model: gpt-4 version: 1106-preview

 ## Basic flow